MilSpouseCoders/MSC-Contribution-Tutorial/SETUP.md

 <img style="float: right;" src="assets/step7_pullrequest2.png" alt="submit pull request" width=600/>

 That's it!
 Soon we'll be merging all your changes into the master branch of this project.
-You will get a email notification once the changes have been merged.
+You will get an email notification once the changes have been merged.

 ### Delete your Branch
 You can now delete the branch you made on your local machine.